terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/ibm-catalog/deployable-architectures/full-stack/README.md

-# IBM Cloud catalog example for Power infrastructure for deployable architectures
+# IBM Cloud catalog example for Power infrastructure for deployable architectures Full-Stack Variation

 This example sets up the following infrastructure:
 - A VPC Infrastructure with the following components: